ffidai/Final_Project/README.md

 Now that the two training videos have been created, we will run various test videos.
 The test videos will be from a mix of players,specifically varying in race, gender, and expert level.

 The model will also create an exportable Excel file of movements to visualize the forehand and backhand count per player.
-This will assist to single out data outliers to improve the code and processes for future development.
+This will help single out outliers in our data to improve the code and processes for future development.

 ![Analysis](https://github.com/ffidai/Final_Project/blob/master/MD/analysis.png)